renaudallard/sniproxy/README.md

 OpenBSD specific behaviour
 --------------------------

-On OpenBSD, sniproxy is protected by pledge(2) and unveil(2).
-Therefore, the configuration file must be /etc/sniproxy.conf, unix sockets must be in /var/www/sockets and logs must be in /var/log.
-Also, sniproxy PID file must be /var/run/sniproxy.pid
+On OpenBSD, sniproxy is sandboxed with pledge(2) and unveil(2).
+The daemon unveils the configuration file passed on the command line (defaulting to `/etc/sniproxy.conf`), the pidfile location, every file-backed log sink, and each listener, fallback, source, and backend address that uses a UNIX domain socket.
+These paths are collected from the configuration that is loaded at startup, so custom locations are supported as long as the relevant files or directories exist before sniproxy is launched.
+After the necessary resources have been unveiled, sniproxy pledges the minimal runtime promises and a restricted exec profile for re-execing loggers.